NetAtmo Weather Station – My Weather Station of Choice for Durham Weather

 I’ve been using the stylish NetAtmo Weather Station for about 2 years now so I’ve given it a good test.
 Within that time, i’ve had a few teething problems, but these are almost inevitable with Weather Stations and the more different types you use, the more you realise they all have their own quirks.
 The NetAtmo Weather Station is no different.

-Setting it up is quite easy though as it’s all done through the NetAtmo mobile app, which then connects all of the modules wirelessly to your wifi network.
+Setting up the NetAtmo Weather Staion is quite easy though as it’s all done through the NetAtmo mobile app, which then connects all of the modules wirelessly to your wifi network.
 The base station is mains powered, whilst the external sensors are all powered by AA batteries.
 The batteries last for a long time, powering the kit for 1-2 years without needing a change.

 I did actually have a faulty external unit when I first bought the NetAtmo Weather Station, it was chewing through battery sets every 3-4 days (clearly nor right!), but NetAtmo replaced the unit quickly under warranty within a few days.